Uniphar/dotflyer/README.md

 - `AzureDataExplorer:HostAddress` - Azure Data Explorer host address, where email information is saved
 - `AzureDataExplorer:DatabaseName` - Azure Data Explorer database name, which is used to save email information

+### DotFlyer.Api

+DotFlyer.Api is a .NET [web API](https://learn.microsoft.com/en-us/aspnet/core/web-api/) project that provides endpoints to send messages into the message broker.
+The project uses Azure Service Bus client to send messages to the Azure Service Bus topic.

+The configuration of the API is driven by settings loaded via `AddDotFlyerConfiguration` extension method, where any required configuration source can be added.
+The API uses `appsettings.json` file (loaded by default) and Azure KeyVault for storing secrets and configuration settings. `AZURE_KEY_VAULT_NAME` environment variable specifies the name of the Azure KeyVault resource.
+The application authentication is also configured in this method.

+The following configuration settings are required by the API:

+- `AzureServiceBus:Name` - Azure Service Bus namespace name
+- `AzureServiceBus:TopicNameForEmail` - Azure Service Bus topic name, where messages for email sending are sent
+- `AzureServiceBus:TopicNameForSms` - Azure Service Bus topic name, where messages for SMS sending are sent

+### Payload

-The following payload properties are expected in the Azure Service bus message to send emails:
+The following payload properties are expected in the Azure Service bus message and API endpoint body to send emails:

 ``` json
 {